-Mindful eating can be misinterpreted and has been hijacked by the diet industry.
+Mindful eating has been hijacked by the diet industry as a tool for weight loss; however, this objective perpetuates harmful diet mentality.
 Allow me to share 4 reasons why you shouldn’t adopt mindful eating for weight loss.

 Mindful eating is eating with your full awareness of the sensory experience of eating without distraction or judgement.
-It is somewhat a mindfulness practice applied to eating, however, has been employed by some as a practice for weight loss.
+It is somewhat a mindfulness practice applied to eating.
+However, it has been employed by some as a practice for weight loss.

 Mindful eating is not a weight loss tool